-In TeamCity an entrancing part is, Its "Shrewd CI server", Mean it may, therefore, checks work after submission, taking into account our settings.
+In TeamCity an entrancing part is Its "Shrewd CI server", which Means it may, therefore, checks work after submission, taking into account our settings.

 TeamCity furthermore reinforces the variation control structures like SVN, CVS, Git, etc.

-TeamCity supports runners for Java, .NET and Ruby of course and you can use order line runners for different languages too.
-Different tools for checking, code inclusion, code examination, issue following are an important piece of the TeamCity collection and TeamCity itself can be incorporated with a couple of IDEs too.
+TeamCity supports runners for Java, .NET, and Ruby of course and you can use order line runners for different languages too.
+Different tools for checking, code inclusion, code examination, issue following are important pieces of the TeamCity collection and TeamCity itself can be incorporated with a couple of IDEs too.

 A portion of the highlights and tools stop as a matter of course packaged with TeamCity and others can be introduced as modules.
 JetBrains have their own arrangement of modules, however, there are likewise some outsider modules accessible.

 To know more about installing the TeamCity Click here

 So, Let’s see how to create a Brand new .NET project in TeamCity like any other CI server TeamCity relies on VCs, so make certain TeamCity supports your VCs of choice.

 Before we can bundle and appropriate our application, we have to build it first.
 So as to do this, we are going to include the build step and afterward pick the Visual Studio (sln) choice option from the drop menu.
 After that you should see something like this: